lingtalfi/QuickPdo/QuickPdoStmtTool.md

-Why should I use it?
+When should I use it?
 ---------------

 It lets you create prepared queries style WHERE clause easily.